andrewBatutin/andrewBatutin.github.io/_drafts/swift-kvc.md

 And we've got same result for Swift and ObjC version It took us **0.04** seconds to get all the 10000 articleID's values from the structure.

-On one hand i was a bit disappointed that Swift was not faster of the ObjC.
-But then i thought that Swift should not be faster then ObjC.
+On one hand I was a bit disappointed that Swift was not faster of the ObjC.
+But then I thought that Swift should not be faster then ObjC.
 Actually it should be same as ObjC.
-And i felt satisfied.
+And I felt satisfied.

 ##6.
 Conclusion